rogerlew/us-conus-nlcd-ever-forest/README.md

 - **Source Data**: U.S. Geological Survey (USGS) National Land Cover Database (NLCD).
 - **Rights**: Public Domain.
 Works of the USGS are not subject to copyright in the United States.
+              This Dataset and associated code is Public Domain.

 - **Disclaimer**:
   This repository and derived products are provided *as is* with no warranty.
   They are intended for research and educational purposes, particularly in watershed modeling.